 Getting these Sloppy Joes ready to cook is a snap – quickly chop some onions and bell peppers, and measure out the lentils and seasonings.
 The recipe calls for things that will most likely already be in your pantry, because I want to make your life easier.
 You’re welcome.
 Then you just saute onions and peppers in the Instant Pot, stir in the lentils, seasonings and liquid, lock the lid, set the timer, and wait.

-If you are super prepared and already have some Vegetable Meat Substitute on hand (I need a better name for this stuff), stir it in after you unlock the lid and let it simmer for for couple of minutes before serving.
+If you are super prepared and already have some Vegan Ground Beef on hand, stir it in after you unlock the lid and let it simmer for for couple of minutes before serving.
 It’ll add that ground beefy texture and some extra nutrition and no one will be the wiser.
 This is a perfect thing to serve to carnivores, because they won’t believe you when you tell them there is no meat.
 If you’re not super prepared (like me) you can make it while the Sloppy Joes are cooking and freeze the extra to use later (there will be lots).
 Whether you add it or not, these are super tasty and filling.

 For fun, I plated these with red bell pepper “fries”, because I think we can all agree that Sloppy Joes are of the brown and ugly food variety.
 But it also made me feel healthier too, so there’s that. 🙂 My other favorite thing to do is top them with Vegan Southwestern Coleslaw, because HELLO, creamycrunchspicy deliciousness.
 Or serve some Vegan Southwestern Potato Salad on the side.
 I totally want it to be summer already.
 Watermelon…fresh tomatoes from the garden…GAH.
 I can’t think about it anymore.